ssenchenko/temperature-reader/README.md

  other stored info are out of scope for the test purpose.
 * A sensor type has only one metric to measure (according to the API provided).
 * Sensors and lights can be outside the house, we put them into 'outside' room.
+* We maintain sensor slugs to be equal to slugs from the third party API.
+ If new sensor comes in API, we'll see it in the errors log.
+Mapping between sensors is out of scope

 ## Architecture